-Anime pilgrimages are when you visit the real-life locations featured in anime.
-Unlike western animation, much of anime is set in real world cities and towns in Japan and show specific landmarks, streets, train stations, and other locations.
+Seichi Junrei, or anime pilgrimages, are when you visit the real-life locations featured in anime.
+Unlike most western animation, much of anime is set in real-world cities and towns in Japan and show specific landmarks, streets, train stations, and other locations.

-Anime fans in Japan and from around the world find these locations and make the pilgrimage to where anime meets the real world.
+Anime fans in Japan and from around the world find these locations and make the pilgrimage to go there, where anime meets the real world!

-Short-length modern Japanese pulp fiction with an anime twist.
-Starting in the mid-2000s with hit light novels like Boogiepop and Others and The Melancholy of Haruhi Suzumiya, light novels began as a way to sell niche and out of the ordinary stories to a less traditional audience.
+Light novels are essentially short-length modern Japanese pulp fiction with an anime twist.
+Starting in the mid-2000s with hit light novels like Boogiepop and Others and The Melancholy of Haruhi Suzumiya, light novels began as a way to sell niche and out-of-the-ordinary stories to a less traditional audience.

 The light novel of today is more of a mainstream thing, having really taken off with Sword Art Online.
 Since then, light novels have also gotten more and more anime adaptations, rivaling even manga adaptations.

-If you reeeally want to deep dive into the nuance and history of moe in anime culture, I suggest picking up Patrick W. Galbraith’s The Moe Manifesto: An Insider’s Look at the Worlds of Manga, Anime, and Gaming.
+If you’re craving a deep dive into the nuance and history of moe in anime culture, I highly suggest picking up Patrick W. Galbraith’s The Moe Manifesto: An Insider’s Look at the Worlds of Manga, Anime, and Gaming.

-“Husband” with a Japanese pronunciation.
-Not much to be said for this one, it’s just waifu for male characters.
-Sounds funny.
+This means “husband”, with a Japanese pronunciation.
+Not much to be said for this one, it’s like “waifu”, but for male characters.
+It also sounds funny.

-These can be genres in the same way comedy and action are genres, but can also be the entire crux of a story and be its sole reason for existence, common in doujinshi.
+These can be genres in the same way comedy and action are genres but can also be the entire crux of a story and be its sole reason for existence; yuri and yaoi are common in doujinshi.

 For more info on doujinshi and Japan’s biggest anime event Comiket, check out Mipon’s article all about it.